 Mastering Shutter Speed: The Ultimate Guide to Capturing Perfect Moments

 I got a question about shutter speed from one of my readers who was curious about what it is and how it’s used.
 Let’s dive in.

 So, what is shutter speed, you ask?

 Well, it’s the amount of time your camera’s shutter stays open when you take a photo.
 It’s super important because it determines how much light hits your camera sensor.
-Light is key to creating great photos, so shutter speed is one of the most crucial factors that affects your final result.
+Light is key to creating great photos, so shutter speed is one of the most crucial factors that affect your final result.